cypnk/Bare/README.md

 A static homepage can be shown instead of the lastest posts by creating a *posts/home.md* page.
 Bare will show this similar to an about page.

-Bare understands a few HTML tags and a rudimentary subset of [Markdown](https://daringfireball.net/projects/markdown/).
+Bare understands a few HTML tags, which can be extended, and a rudimentary subset of [Markdown](https://daringfireball.net/projects/markdown/).

 Posts are cached in a SQLite database created dynamically, which enables fast browsing and searching for posts by tags, title, or post body.
 The *cache.db* can be deleted at any time and Bare will rebuild it on the first visit to your blog.

 An extensive hook system allows customizing posts, indexes, and other template elements.
-Hooks also enable completely overriding the default behavior of most rendering functions and some core functions.
+Hooks also enable completely overriding the default behavior of most rendering functions and some core functions via [plugins](https://github.com/cypnk/Bare-Plugins).

 Bare's simple installation and minimal set of features make it ideal for hosting blogs on [Hidden Services](https://en.wikipedia.org/wiki/Tor_(anonymity_network)#Onion_services) on the Tor anonymity network.